1: What is ReactJS?

 2. The Stateless components notify them about the requirement of the state change and send to props.

-1. The Stateless components are used to calculates the internal state and do not have authority to change state.
+1. The Stateless components are used to calculates the internal state and do not have the authority to change state.

 2. The Stateless components receive the props from the Stateful components and treat them as callback functions.